 Residential areas are those that consist primarily of single-family homes, some with secondary suites and coach houses.
 The community expressed a desire to preserve these low-density forms of housing and Belcarra's semi-rural character.
-Residential areas already permit various housing forms, including secondary suites, coach houses, duplexes, triplexes, and fourplexes, to accommodate future growth.
-However, the multi- unit opportunities limited to the "boat access" only parts of the Village (RM-1 and RM-2).
-While new residential development is expected to look a lot like existing residential development in terms of its form, character, and scale the intent moving forward is to provide a mix of housing options that better meet the needs of aging residents, provide some more affordable housing for young families and renters while making the most efficient use of municipal infrastructure.
+Residential zones already permit various housing forms, including secondary suites, coach houses, while some allow for more than one dwelling on a single property.
+However, the multi- unit opportunities are limited to the "boat access" only parts of the Village (RM-1 and RM-2).
+While new residential development is expected to look a lot like existing residential development in terms of its form, character, and scale the intent moving forward is to provide a wider mix of housing options that better meet the needs of aging residents, provide some more affordable housing for young families and renters while making the most efficient use of municipal infrastructure.

 Belcarra's Housing Needs Assessment identified a small but on-going demand for new single-family dwellings.
 It is expected that this demand can be met by the subdivision of existing large lots or the development of the few remaining vacant lots for the period of this OCP.
 The Assessment also identified a large and growing demand by current residents for smaller more manageable and accessible housing and noted the need for affordable and rental housing to provide a better balance of housing stock in the community.
 The Assessment also noted a significant number of existing households were comprised of either one or two person households.
 This situation may lead to a mini population boom in the coming years as existing residents age out of the community and younger couples with children move in.
-This transition might also trigger a building boom as the older, small summer cottages are torn down and replaced with much larger housing currently permitted under existing zoning.
+This transition might also trigger a building boom as the older, small summer cottages are torn down and replaced with much larger single occupancy housing currently permitted under existing zoning.
 Current rental housing stock is protected by the Residential Tenancy Act.

 Overall, Belcarra's housing stock must diversify to provide options that meet a growing variety of space, mobility and special needs of both current and future residents.
 Aging in place and provision of seniors independent living policies are intended to serve the Village's special housing needs.
+In late 2023, new provincial legislation was adopted to direct municipalities to address just these types of housing issues.
+And while primarily intended for larger, more urban municipalities these provincial directives also support the direction needed to address Belcarra's housing issues too.
+Any changes necessary to comply with this new legislation will be addressed in the proposed review of the Zoning Bylaw.